amitpanchal319/Web-Content-Q-A/README.md

 5. The **DistilBERT QA Model** generates the answer from the content.

 ## 🚀 Live Demo
-✅ Backend API Hosted Link:
+✅ Frontend API Hosted Link:
 👉 https://web-content-qa-frontend.onrender.com/

 ### How to Test?